lukecolombo03/connections-maker/brainstorm.md

   - Ability to add more than 4 categories
   - Ability to change color scheme of categories
   - Add a dark mode toggle button
+  - Have my own custom puzzles that people can play?